namsor/gendreapp/README.md

 ## Features
 - NEW: cool Live Wallpaper with particle physics to show off your gender stats
+- NEW: doesn't make change to contact titles by default (None)
 - Possibility to choose between three Title formats : Classic (Ms.,Mr.,M.), Gender (♀,♂,∅), Heart (♥,♤,♢), Chinese (女, 男) or Custom
-- Creates groups to easily filter contacts (Male/Female)
+- Creates groups to easily filter contacts (Male/Female) or set custom ringtones according to the caller :-)
 - The gender prediction runs as a background service (every 10 sec, or 1 min, or 10 min or 1 hour)
 - Your existing Title data (Mr., Dr. etc.) is not overwritten, unless you specifically request a wipe
 - Once all contacts are genderized, the App shows a summary of how many Female / Male contacts were detected